 This two-year, part-time programme is largely based on distance learning.
 The focus is on exploring the interrelationship between educational theory, research and educational practice.
 This programme will help you become one of the educational leaders of the future.

-As a Healthcare Policy, Innovation and Management student, you will learn how to critically analyse health systems and situations, and you’ll learn how to initiate, develop and manage healthcare innovations.
+As a Healthcare Policy, Innovation and Management student, you will learn how to critically analyse health systems, and you’ll learn how to initiate, develop, manage and evaluate healthcare innovations.

 Do you have a keen interest in issues surrounding physical activity, ageing, health, nutrition and sports?
 Do you want to know how exercise and nutrition influences health and disease?
 Then Human Movement Sciences could be just the programme for you.

 In the master’s programme in Medicine, you’ll receive an extensive introduction to the practice of healthcare.
 As a intern, you’ll work in hospitals and clinics and will perform preparatory scientific research.
 After the master’s you will be a medical doctor (MD) and you'll be ble to specialise in, for example, in surgery or paediatrics.
 You can also pursue a career in scientific research.